nazimkaraa/Kali-xRDP/README.md

      Port number for SSHd traffic or hit Enter for default [3322]:
      [Not recommended!]
 Type X to eXclude from Windows Defender:

 The script will download the [LxRunOffline](https://github.com/DDoSolitary/LxRunOffline) distro manager to bootstrap the installation.
-Install times will vary depending on system performance and presence of antivirus software.
+Install times will vary depending on system performance and the presence of antivirus software.
 A fast system with broadband Internet can complete the install in under 10 minutes and most machines will complete within 20 minutes.
+Expect it to take 30+ minutes if Windows Defender is running.
+If you want to track progress logs are located in %TEMP%\Kali-xRDP.

      [22:18:12] Prepare Distro (~1m00s)
      [22:19:08] Install xRDP and Kali-Linux-Core packages (~3m00s)